BlancoFS/Tutorials/MoMEMta/README.md

 # MoMEMta

-We can start with the installation of MoMEMta.
+We can start the installation of MoMEMta.

 ```
 cd CMSSW_10_6_4/src